strickvl/terraform-provider-huggingface-spaces/README.md

 }
 ```

-This configuration will deploy a new Hugging Face Space using the zenml/zenml template.
+This configuration will deploy a new Hugging Face Space using the zenml/zenml
+template.

+Other supported actions include:

+- destroying a space with `terraform destroy`
+- updating the name of a space by changing the resource's name in your HCL
+  definition and then rerunning `terraform apply`
+- updating the visibility (i.e. public vs private) of a space by changing the `private`
+  attribute and then rerunning `terraform apply`

 ## Development